r-duh/MuXTalk/README.md

 The steps to run the MuXTalk Streamlit app are very similar to those of the MuXTalk algorithm above.
 We have two options:

-#### 1) Run MuXTalk Streamlit app as a Docker container (requires Docker installation -- see https://docs.docker.com/get-docker/ for installation instructions).
+#### 1) Run MuXTalk Streamlit app as a Docker container (requires [Docker installation](https://docs.docker.com/get-docker/))
 This option is somewhat slower to run but has the advantage of not depending on the specific package environment and operating system of the user.

 - Once Docker is installed, the MuXTalk image "rduh/muxtalk-streamlit:slim" can either be pulled from Docker Hub
 ```